 (#3151)(#3120)(#2180)(#1086)(#2147)The indication of which subchannels are punctured in a non-HT duplicate PPDU or EHT PPDU is conveyed from the MAC to the PHY through the TXVECTOR parameter INACTIVE_SUBCHANNELS (see Table 36-1 (TXVECTOR and RXVECTOR parameters)).
 The parameter INACTIVE_SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU or EHT PPDU.

-35.1 Multi-link operation
+35.1 Multilink operation

 35.1.1 General

 MLO enables a non-AP MLD to discover, authenticate, associate, and set up multiple links with an AP MLD.
-Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD based on the supported capabilities exchanged during association.
+Channel access and frame exchanges between the non-AP MLD and the AP MLD is possible on each enabled link subject to the supported capabilities exchanged during association.

 35.3.2 Advertisement of multi-link information in Multi-Link element(#2294)